DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 It destroyed the fate itself.
 As if physically cutting the event that would lead to his death.
-Kay still didn't believe it completely, but it was certain that it was able to cut through both Rinne and Vanessa magic.
+Kai still didn't believe it completely, but it was certain that it was able to cut through both Rinne and Vanessa magic.

 "Just now you were holding black gun.
 When did you take out this sword?"

 "That..."

-"Kay, back away!"
+"Kai, back away!"

 From under floor surged multiple electric bolts.
 All of them aimed to attack Vanessa from every angle and burn her alive.